Skip to main content

 How secure is your personal data?

-When conducting surveys and for you to register your interest in taking part, Kantar Public and Beaufort Research use a survey software programme called Forsta Plus to collect data including survey responses and contact information.
+When conducting surveys and for you to register your interest in taking part, Verian and Beaufort Research use a survey software programme called Forsta Plus to collect data including survey responses and contact information.
 We have ensured that Forsta Plus is UK GDPR compliant and meets our expectations in terms of the security of any data collected via the software.

 How long do we keep your personal data?

-Any recordings of interviews used as part of training will be deleted within 90 days of the interview taking place, and will be used solely for quality assurance purposes by the research team.
+• any recordings of interviews used as part of training will be deleted within 90 days of the interview taking place, and will be used solely for quality assurance purposes by the research team.

 Individual rights